 The folks who are self-congratulatory point to eight affordable units having been developed in St. Raphael’s Church (eight, I mean how many more poor people should Williamstown allow?)
 In fact, between the mercurial pace of FEMA (proving that it has been just as inept under Obama as it was under Bush), and the lack of any real push by the rest of the town to help its neighbors who were affected by this disaster, only a small portion of the 225 plus units in The Spruces will be replaced.
 Now while some of the residents could have afforded to live elsewhere, maybe even elsewhere in Williamstown, the majority probably wound up in subsidized housing in other communities because there is precious little of that in Williamstown either.

 So once this debate is finally settled, and the new housing is finally created, one can expect that maybe 20 percent of the formerly affordable units will be replaced.
-Unlike Stockbridge which built some very nice affordable units next to its sewer treatment plant (showing that community what it really thought of its lower income neighbors), Williamstown apparently does not have any undesirable parcels under its control to offer up, or else this argument would not be occurring.

 Maybe the town should buy an undeveloped parcel in Pownal or North Adams and build the housing there.
 I am sure those communities would welcome decent housing built and occupied by decent folks -- regardless of their economic condition.
 That way no million dollar views would need to be cluttered by folks that don’t seem to hold full residency in the community anyway -- because after all, they are unlucky enough to not be as affluent as those who value a field over ensuring their neighbors are housed.